ceeraaaj/Retailo-task_airbnb/README.md

 ```
 npx cypress open
 ```
+  4. Choose your cloned directory from the Cypress UI.
-  4. You will find Test-sets for both the tasks in Integrations.
+  5. You will find Test-sets for both the tasks in Integrations.
 Under Integrations/Retailo-airbnb/ both the Test-sets are present.
 Click on any of them and automation tests will start running.